Qiselong/ISMCTS-Belote_for_two/README.txt

 You can find the rules in the file tutorial.txt; alternatively I suggest you run tutorial.py to play a test-game against a random opponent.

 The game is played by running main.py.
-You play cards by typing an integer then "enter".
-If you type anything else the program will crash; please do not use this intentionally.
+When it is your turn to play, the program suggest to you playable cards.
+You then enter the corresponding number then enter.

+A game tipycally lasts 2 to 6 minutes depending on how much thinking you give it.
+I do not require from you a minimum number of game to be played, just send me the results when you are done with it.
 At the end of each game, the logs are automatically stored in logs.txt.
-When you are done participating in the experiment, please send this file to me at thomas.boudier@gssi.it
+When you are done participating in the experiment, please send this file to me at thomas.boudier@gssi.it.

+Some tips:
+    - your opponent cannot infer what is in your hand from your previous moves.
+    - your opponent never does "exploration" moves, aka sacrificing a card to get informations about the cards in hand; but you can.
+    - cards in hand have more values than cards visible to all.
+The more cards you have in hands, the less enlightened will be the decisions of your opponent.